bcherng/1800_202210_BBY16/README.md

 ## General Info
 This browser based web application to ...
-* Hi my name is Brian, I'm excited about this project because I have to be!
+* Hi my name is Brian, I'm excited about this project because I want to get group experience.
 * Hi my name is Simrat, I'm excited about this project because I like programming.
 * My name is Sumit Khanduri and I am excited about this project because it gives me hands on experience.